cs-ed/edtech-plan-jandrew4643/README.md

 ### Software Specifications

-Describe the software that you will use.
-Include software used for students as well as any software the instructor will use.
-This should include any software installed as well as any online services.

 * Google Classroom as a learning managment system through Google Workplace
 * Aeries Gradbook Student Information System
 * codehs.com as student IDE for python, python (turtle) or java
 * lucid.app for psuedocode, flowcharts, and storyboarding
 * Runestone: Foundations of Python Programming textbook and workbook
 * Computational Fairy Tales Blog used for reading for understanding
+* Unity: a cross-platform game engine with built-in IDE developemed by Unity Technologies

 ### Application

+After the COVID lockdown of 2020, it became imperative that whatever tools were being used to deliver content, be accessible from a online environment to be able to continue instruction by remote means.

-Google Classroom is used as the primary learning managment tool because Google Workplace is the deault Suite of online software that students used for email and data storage.
-It works
+1. Google Classroom: is used as the primary learning managment tool because Google Workplace is the deault Suite of online software that students used for email and data storage.
+It works well on classroom computers and Chromebooks.
+Students have access to all their work on and off school site.
+It is also integrated into Aeries Gradebook to make pushing grades from one to the other easier.
+2. www.codehs.com is a free interactive online learning platrom that offers IDE's in many computer languages including, but not limited to, python, python (turtle) and Java.
+Students share their work via a link given to the instrutor.
+3. www.lucid.app has a free education center that allows students to log in using their existing school username and password.
+This space allows students to create flowchart diagrams easily as well as other planning, like pseudocode.
+Students share their work via a link given to the instrutor.

 Describe how you will use the above technologies in the class, including